For Brokers

 The insured uses a generative AI tool such as a website chatbot.

-The generative AI tool produces an output that causes harm to a third party.
+The generative AI tool deployed causes harm to a third party.

 Claim Filed